yaadlabs/DAO/docs/overview.md

 The validator always ensures the following, regardless of the redeemer provided:

   - There is exactly one `DynamicConfigDatum` in the reference inputs, marked by the config NFT.
-(The corresponding configuration `CurrencySymbol` and `TokenName` are provided by the `ConfigurationValidatorConfig` argument).
+(The corresponding configuration `CurrencySymbol` and `TokenName` are provided by the `ValidatorParams` argument).

   - When the `VoteActionRedeemer` redeemer is set to `Count`, this validator performs the following checks: